simeononsecurity/simeononsecurity.ch/content/articles/computer-file-systems-explained_-fat32,-ntfs,-exfat,-and-more/index.en.md

 Some key features of NTFS include:

 * **File and folder permissions**: NTFS allows for fine-grained control over access to files and folders, allowing administrators to set permissions for individual users or groups.
-* **Journaling**: NTFS uses a journaling feature that helps ensure the integrity of the file system by recording changes before they are committed.
+* **Journaling**: NTFS uses a journaling feature that helps ensure the integrity of the file system by recording changes before they're committed.
 This helps prevent data loss in the event of a system crash or power failure.
 * **Compression**: NTFS supports file compression, which can help save disk space by reducing the size of files.

 NTFS is compatible with Windows-based systems and can be used with both internal and external storage devices.

 ### Advantages of NTFS

 NTFS (New Technology File System) is a file system that offers several advantages over other file systems.
 It provides enhanced security features, improved performance, and support for large file sizes and volumes.
-Additionally, NTFS supports file compression and encryption, allowing users to protect their data and save disk space.
+Also, NTFS supports file compression and encryption, allowing users to protect their data and save disk space.

 Some of the key advantages of NTFS are: